-After opening the day on a positive note, the Indian Indices are trading higher in the post noon trading session.
-Sectoral indices are trading on a mixed note with stocks from the steel and pharma sectors leading the gainers.
+After opening the day on a marginal note, the Indian Indices are trading positively in the post noon trading session.
+Sectoral indices are trading mixed with stocks from the mining and pharma sectors leading the gainers.